Endpoint Readiness is a feature that allows users to make sure all the right checks and balances are in place before running their patch cycle.

 Endpoints Readiness table

-Moreover, endpoints can be selected to collect the Readiness data immediately from the endpoint.
+Endpoints can be selected to collect the Readiness data immediately from the endpoint.

-Note1- JetPatch will send the request to collect the readiness data.
+| Note 1: JetPatch will send the request to collect the readiness data.
 The readiness criteria will be updated in the table once the collection has finished and transferred the information using the Connector status file.
-It may take several minutes.
+It may take several minutes. |

-Note2 - the Endpoints Readiness table can be downloaded using the bottom-left report action.
+| Note 2: The Endpoints Readiness table can be downloaded using the bottom-left report action. |

 Readiness Signs